kitusmark/ProtoMole/README.md

 For now it's only in 5x5cm version but I'm planning to make a couple more sizes.

+###Folders

+Protomole5 has the 5x5 cm version with all the gerber files and eagle originals.

 ##How It's done

 + 0,1" standard pitch so you can fit almost everything.